Latest in: l.a. louver

 5 May 2014

 Banerjee discusses her fascination with the word Disgust (the title for her current solo exhibition at L.A.
 Louver), and how it manifests in her new sculptures, paintings and drawings.
-The following is an excerpt that touches …
+The following is an excerpt that touches on …

 Featured Image